RafferyChen/ChatGPT_User_Study/README_Without.md

-# Welcome to the Chat-GPT User Study
+# Welcome to the Computer Science Concepts User Study
 ## Introduction
 Thank you for joining us in this experiment.
 Our experiment is designed as a simulation of the learning process in computer science education.
-We want to evaluate whether tools like Chat-GPT can enhance your learning and understanding of new concepts effectively.
+We want to evaluate how effectively traditional online resources support learning and understanding of new concepts.
 Your participation is invaluable in contributing to this research.

 ## Consent Form
 Before we begin, it is essential for all participants to read and sign the consent form.
 This form outlines the details of the study, including your rights and our commitment to your privacy and data protection.